CloudBytes-Academy/CloudBytes.dev/README.md

 ## Running the site locally

-Recommendation is to use the pelican inbuilt generation mechanism using `pelican content` to generate the static website and use `invoke` combined with `livereload` to serve the website during development.
+Recommendation is to use the pelican inbuilt generation mechanism using `pelican content` to generate the static website and use `make devserver` to serve the website during development.

 Open the terminal in VSCode, and run the below to generated the site